AFRICA

 (Note that this may not be an exhaustive list and that industry-specific legislation should always be considered.
 Furthermore, a merger will often require change of registrations with – but not approval from – the companies register, land register and authorities that have issued permits for the activities of the merging parties.)

-Telecommunication services
+Telecommunication services.

+The Superintendency of Telecommunications (SUTEL) is the sectoral authority responsible for the defense and promotion of free competition in the telecommunications and networks sector in Costa Rica.
 SUTEL is in charge of reviewing and deciding on transactions involving entities authorized to provide telecommunication services in Costa Rica.
 During the course of these merger control processes, COPROCOM only issues a non-binding criterion.

-Financial sector
+Financial sector.

 Foreign investment control